 U.S. NEWS & WORLD REPORT

-Barnes-Jewish West County Hospital has been ranked #7 out of nearly 160 hospitals in Missouri and #4 in the St. Louis metro region by U.S.News & World Report.
+For the 2017-18 rankings, Barnes-Jewish West County Hospital has been ranked #7 out of nearly 160 hospitals in Missouri and #4 in the St. Louis metro region by U.S.News & World Report.
 U.S.News also ranked BJWCH as high performing in orthopedic services overall, as well as in hip and knee replacements and colon cancer surgery.

 Click here to learn more.

-Professional Research Consultants
+Excellent Patient Care - Professional Research Consultants

-Professional Research Corporation (PRC) recognized Barnes-Jewish West County Hospital in 2018 for excellent patient care.
+In 2018, Professional Research Corporation (PRC) recognized Barnes-Jewish West County Hospital for excellent patient care.
 Departments earning awards included:

 - Top Performer Award: Pain Management